omni-us/jsonargparse/README.rst

 If :code:`nargs='+'` is given to :code:`add_argument` then a single list is generated including all paths in all lists provided.

+Note: the :class:`.Path` class is currently not supported in windows.

 Parsing URLs
 ============